Gene Tapia: Racing career

 In 1948, Tapia began racing as a way to get past battle stress which plagued him after the War.
 Later that year, he won his first stock car race at Chisholm Fairgrounds in Montgomery, Alabama.
 He raced in several NASCAR races that season.
 During his brief time spent racing in NASCAR, he won the Florida state title and the 1953 Mississippi state title.
 He left the circuit because he wanted to race five nights per week instead of one night.
 "Tapia was right up there with the best," said Donnie Allison.
 "He could have made it real good in NASCAR, if he had chosen.
 But I think his regard for his family and the desire to race more frequently is what kept him closer to home."

 Tapia won the 1968 and 1969 World 300 Supermodified race at Mobile International Speedway.
 The event was billed as the "world's richest supermodified race".

 Later life

 In 1990, Tapia was able to meet his son.
 The 47-year-old, who was living in Missouri, was told that his parents had died in an automobile accident.
 Tapia died in 2005 at the age of 80.

 Awards

-He was inducted in the Alabama Auto Racing Pioneers Hall of Fame in 1999.
+Tapia was inducted in the Alabama Auto Racing Pioneers Hall of Fame in 1999.